Pediatric Asthma, Allergy and Immunology

 Insects inject a toxin when they sting that triggers an immune reaction.
 For some individuals, a sting means a few days of discomfort.
 Others may experience a life-threatening reaction called anaphylaxis.

-What Are the Signs and Symptoms of a Stinging Insect Allergy?
+What Are the Typical Signs and Symptoms of a Local Reaction at the Site of a Sting?

 What Can I Do to Treat an Insect Sting?